Troubleshooting

 confrontation with unhappy neighbor in hallway

-If talking fails to help, don't force the issue—that can only escalate the problem.
+If talking fails to resolve the problem, don't force the issue—that can only escalate the problem.

 iStock